shounakshastri/shounakshastri.github.io/_blogposts/NPCR-and-UACI.md

 NPCR and UACI are used to check the resistance of the encryption technique to differential attacks.
 Differential attacks tell us how changes in the plain text affect the cipher text.
 Thus, we can track if a minor change in the original pixel value propagates or gets amplified in the encrypted image.
 To calculate this metric, we need two images.

 1. Original encrypted image
-2. Encrypted image generated after **toggling 1 LSB bit** in a random pixel of the original plain image.
+2. Encrypted image generated after **toggling 1 LSB** in a random pixel of the original plain image.

 If the two encrypted images are represented by $C_1$ and $C_2$.
 Then, the NPCR and UACI are calculated using the following equations